Elevator to the Analyst Office Please

 The messiah will thus be a unifier of opposites.
 He will bring about the unification of the spiritual realms and our physical world.

 “Moshiach and His Effect on the World,” Yitzi Hurwitz

-(We offer a deeper look into what Neo unified in our article on gematria in the Matrix.)
+(We offer a unique look into what Neo unified in our article on gematria in the Matrix.)

 The analyst ended with one peculiar statement: